 It's estimated that St. Louis is home to about 70,000 Bosnians, which is the largest population outside of Bosnia.
 St. Louis is also home to the only Bosnian-language newspaper in the country.

 St Louis Population Growth

 The population growth of St. Louis has fallen flat and even gone negative over the last few years.
 From 2012 to 2013, the city's population grew just 0.2%, but the metropolitan area lost about 100,000 residents.
+As of 2017, the area has lost about 3.4% of the population.
 It won't be surprising if the population even drops below 300,000 by the next census in 2020.